papadreama/InsightLab/content/personal knowledge management.md

 - The [[Zettelkasten Method]] is an analog PKM system. developed by the prolific German sociologist [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann).
 - Another classic example is the [[commonplace book]] used by thinkers throughout history, like Thomas Jefferson, Isaac Newton, Virginia Woolf, and John Milton.
-- The [[Bullet Journal Method]] is a "[[mindfulness]] practice disguised as a productivity system," which can certainly serve as a PKM.
+- The [[Bullet Journal Method]] is a "[[Mindfulness]] practice disguised as a productivity system," which can certainly serve as a PKM.

 ### Digital